Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 representing data as a ``dict``.
 However, [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses) are often more appropriate.
-Here is why a ``dataclass`` can be the better choice, and how you can pick between the two.*
+Here is why a ``dataclass`` can be the better choice, and how to choose pick between the two.*

 > **Note 1**: I use `dataclass` here since it is part the standard library.
 You might
 > already be using a 3rd-party libraries for defining "data container" classes,
 > such as the excellent [attrs](https://www.attrs.org/en/stable/).
 The patterns discussed
 > here still apply, just replace `dataclass` with whichever library you are using.

-> **Note 2**: If you are coming from a statically typed like Java, Go and Scala,
+> **Note 2**: If you are coming from a statically typed language such as Java, Go
-> the advice here might feel obvious to you, since these languages' type systems make
+> or Scala, the advice here might feel obvious to you, since these languages' type
-> ``dict``-like collections less natural to use as containers for heterogeneous data.
+> systems make ``dict``-like collections less natural to use as containers for
-> Ditto if you are the kind of person who thinks in terms of
+> heterogeneous data.
+Ditto if you are the kind of person who thinks in terms of
 > [algrebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).